 Regular registration costs $950.
 So, if you apply for all the early-bird rates, your grand total would be $2,400.
 Being late for all three parts means you’ll fork over a total of $4,590.
 All three regular applications would cost $3,300.

 How to Pay?

-If you don’t want to run your max your credit cards and end up paying potentially excessive interest rates, and if you don’t have savings or family options, a personal loan is a wise way to cover the expenses.
-The pro of opting for a personal loan from a private lender is that you can negotiate for favorable interest rates, terms, and repayment periods.
-Plus, you can use one loan to take care of all three testing fees at once.
+If you don’t want to run your credit cards and end up paying potentially excessive interest rates, and if you don’t have savings or family options, a personal loan at a low-interest rate is a wise way to cover the expenses.

 How to Prepare for CFA Exams